STS-27

 STS-27 was the 27th NASA Space Shuttle mission, and the third flight of Space Shuttle Atlantis.
 Launching on December 2, 1988, on a four-day mission, it was the second shuttle flight after the Space Shuttle Challenger disaster of January 1986.
 STS-27 carried a classified payload for the U.S. Department of Defense (DoD), ultimately determined to be a Lacrosse surveillance satellite.
 The vessel's heat shielding was substantially damaged during lift-off, and crew members thought that they would die during reentry.
 This was a situation that was similar to the one that would prove fatal 15 years later on STS-107.
 Compared to the damage that Columbia sustained on STS-107, Atlantis experienced more extensive damage.
-However, this was over less critical areas and the missing tile was over an antenna which gave extra protection to the spacecraft structure.
-The mission landed successfully, although intense heat damage needed to be repaired.
+However, this damage was experienced over less critical areas, and the missing tile was over an antenna which gave extra protection to the spacecraft structure.
+The mission landed successfully, although intense heat damage necessitated extensive repairs.

 The mission is technically designated STS-27R, as the original STS-27 designator belonged to STS-51-I, the twentieth Space Shuttle mission.
 Official documentation for that mission contained the designator STS-27 throughout.
 As STS-51-L was designated STS-33, future flights with the STS-26 through STS-33 designators would require the R in their documentation to avoid conflicts in tracking data from one mission to another.